Data Processing Agreement

 The Processor implements appropriate technical and organizational measures to ensure a level of security appropriate to the risk (Art.
 32 GDPR).
 Current measures include:

-- IP pseudonymization: SHA-256 hash with daily rotating salt (irreversible per-day)
+- IP pseudonymization: cryptographic hash with rotating salt (irreversible)

 5.4 Sub-processors